Open-Systems-Pharmacology/docs/README.md

 ## Working with R

-After that, the interface to the common computing environment R is described in "R Toolbox".
+The interfaces to the common computing environment R is described in "R Toolbox".

 [Go to: Working with R](part-6/r-introduction.md)